Esteban Varela Cartin is a 32-year-old software engineer who lives with his wife, Sara, a government employee, in San Pedro, Costa Rica.

 If you’re stuck in the credit card float, Esteban has two pieces of advice.
 First, learn and apply The Four Rules.
 As Esteban said, “The four-rule philosophy behind YNAB just blew my mind—I devoured all the resources available … “

-Which leads us to his second tip: drop into a free, online class!
+Which leads us to his second tip: drop into a free, online workshop!
 They’re only 20 minutes long, and they’re live, which means you can ask questions.